MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 # Schemas
-The following outlines the required schemas for data that will be manually uploaded into Dynamics 365 Fraud Protection.
+The following document outlines the required schemas for data that will be manually uploaded into Dynamics 365 Fraud Protection.

 ## Purchase
 Used in the Diagnose, Evaluate, and Protect experiences.